lilyschlaug/BAE305-SP24-Lab9/Home.md

 - initialize the PID within the setup function
 - within the loop, run the PID after obtaining the distance
 - write the setpoint, measurement and output values to the serial monitor to help verify operation

+Part 2 - Keep your Distance
+1. write a function to instruct the robot to move forward or backward depending on the measured distance.
+2. tune the system by modifiying Kp, Ki, and Kd.
+Use the ruler to measure the actual distance with the reported distance and adjust the values.
 ```
 /*
   SparkFun Inventor’s Kit